-A leader with integrity, a sense of communication and the ability to set a course, not to mention the ability to have a vision for the company and the capacity to decide...
-The different facets that characterize a good leader are multiple, but if some of these are essential, others, however, are often put aside.
+A leader of men with integrity, a flair for communication and the ability to set a course, not to mention the ability to have a vision for the company and the capacity to make decisions...
+The various facets that characterize a good leader are numerous, but while some of these are essential, others are often overlooked.

-In our quest to better integrate what a leader of today should be and do, we found some very interesting answers in Kristel De Bisschop, General Manager of Pierre Fabre Benelux Laboratories.
-In addition to the fact that she is, in our opinion, a brilliant woman, we are enthusiastic about her alternative vision.
+In our quest for a better understanding of what a modern leader should be and do, we found some very interesting answers in Kristel De Bisschop, General Manager of Laboratoires Pierre Fabre Benelux.
+Not only do we think she's a brilliant woman, we're also enthusiastic about her alternative vision.
 Focus, then!

 "There is no manual or recipe for good leadership.
-But I dare to say that to be a Leader, empathic notions are as important as intellectual skills.
+But I dare say that to be a Leader, empathic notions are as important as intellectual skills.
 EQ is even more important than IQ!
-And this is where things often go wrong: a business leader can excel in numbers, but have little or no empathic skills to manage, motivate and inspire a team.
-We warned you, with Kristel, it's a real head turner!
+And this is where things often go wrong: a business leader may excel at numbers, but have little or no empathic skills to manage, motivate and inspire a team".
+We warned you: Kristel's got it going on!

-Few Leaders rightly express this view.
+Few Leaders rightly express this point of view.
 And many captains of industry even forget this aspect of things.
-Yet, in today's society, the happiness and well-being of workers seem to be essential to running a business.
-"The values of our pharmaceutical company and its holistic approach are very much in line with my mission of "Caring for others... to live better".
+And yet, in today's society, the happiness and well-being of workers seem indispensable to the running of a business.
+"The values of our pharmaceutical company and its holistic approach fit in very well with my mission of "Caring for others... for a better life".
 Our employees remain at the heart of our daily thinking and actions.
-The book "Wellbeing = Profit", written by my sister Ann De Bisschop, makes it clear that healthy, happy and motivated employees are the most important asset.
-A strong and motivated team is the key to profit.
-And expressing appreciation is the key to getting everyone involved.
+The book "Wellbeing = Profit", written by my sister Ann De Bisschop, makes it very clear that healthy, happy and motivated employees are the most important capital.
+To make a profit, you need a strong, motivated team.
+And expressing appreciation is key to getting everyone involved.

-In the book "Wellbeing = Profit", the author theorizes on the concept of
+In "Wellbeing = Profit", the author theorizes on the concept of

-COLLABORATION: "I don't have time right now" is a statement to be avoided, as employees do not perceive any commitment to their priorities.
-A manager needs to be accessible and available to allow people to grow.
+COLLABORATION: "I don't have time right now" is a statement to be avoided, as employees perceive no commitment to their priorities.
+A manager must be accessible and available to allow people to develop.

 CONNECTION: in other words, organize "check-in" moments, take the time to listen to employees and trust them.

 Finally, CARE: this word is used too frivolously.
-It means much more than offering a bottle of wine or a basket of fruit.
-Wellness is a shared responsibility between the company, the manager and the employee.
+It means much more than a bottle of wine or a fruit basket.
+Well-being is a shared responsibility between the company, the manager and the employee.

-We finally learned that our expert has a leitmotiv in which she believes hard: "Be well to Be at your Best".
-Quite a program!
+We've finally learned that our expert has a leitmotiv in which she firmly believes: "Be well to Be at your Best".
+What a program!

-To conclude, I would like to quote this sentence from Ronald Reagan, former US President, which is perfectly suited to the ideas and concepts defended by the Director of Pierre Fabre Benelux Laboratories: "The greatest leader is not necessarily the one who does the greatest things.
-He is the one who leads people to do the greatest things".
+To conclude, I'd like to quote a phrase from Ronald Reagan, former US President, which is perfectly suited to the ideas and concepts defended by the Director of Pierre Fabre Benelux Laboratories: "The greatest leader is not necessarily the one who does the greatest things.
+He's the one who gets people to do the greatest things".
 Edifying!

 Oh yes, I forgot.
-At the LOBBY AWARDS, Kristel De Bisschop and Pierre Fabre Benelux Laboratories sponsored the Female Leader of the Year Award.
-And it was Ilham Kadri, CEO of Solvay, who won.
-This could not have come at a better time, as it illustrates perfectly the spirit with which the Director of Pierre Fabre Benelux sees Win-Win Leadership.
+At the LOBBY AWARDS, Kristel De Bisschop and Laboratoires Pierre Fabre Benelux sponsored the Female Leader of the Year Award.
+The winner was Ilham Kadri, CEO of Solvay.
+The timing couldn't have been better to illustrate the spirit with which Pierre Fabre Benelux's CEO views Win-Win Leadership.

-If you want to learn more about this Win-Win Leadership, go to the page turner of the latest LOBBY HERE.
+If you'd like to find out more about this Win-Win Leadership, go to the page-turner in the latest LOBBY HERE.